BRGM/ComPASS/doc/command_line_options.rst

 values with a default (in parentheses).
 Dashed lines denote a `switch` relationship between the nodes they are connected to, meaning that they cannot be simultaneously activated.
 Turning one of them on will turn the others off.
 Group nodes cannot be assigned a value: they are just a namespace for the option tree that comes after them.
-They can only be activated if the path that leads to them is, and their subtree options are set (or have a default value)
+They can only be activated if the path that leads to them is, and their subtree options are set (or have a default value).

 The subtrees that are activated by command line options at runtime are stored in two `Config` objects, and are used by the ``linalg/factory.py`` to construct the corresponding `LinearSolver` object and by the `ComPASS.callbacks` module